geomagpy/magpy/README.md

         mdb.writeDB(db,gsm)
         mdb.writeDB(db,fge)

-All available meta information will be added automatically to the related database tables.
-The SensorID scheme consists of three parts, instrument (GSM90), serial number (12345), and a revision number (0002) which might change in dependency of maintanance/calibration etc. As you see in the example above we separete data from different instruments, which we recommend particularly for high resolution data, as frequency and noise characteristics of sensor types will differ.
+All available meta-information will be added automatically to the relevant database tables.
+The SensorID scheme consists of three parts: instrument (GSM90), serial number (12345), and a revision number (0002) which might change in dependency of maintenance, calibration, etc. As you can see in the example above, we separate data from different instruments, which we recommend particularly for high resolution data, as frequency and noise characteristics of sensor types will differ.

 #### 2.12.4 Reading data

+To read data from an established database:

         data = mdb.readDB(db,'GSM90_12345_0002')